Nalina-Udaiyakumar/Grocery-trip-prediction/README.md

 Files:
-Prep.py - Create a dataset for modelling by merging weather data with credit card transactions data (CC data) Wrangle.py - Create columns for previous grocery and restaurant spend data in CC data EDA.py - EDA to determine the most influential parameters, outlier and null value correction and add metrics if necessary modelfit.py - fitting a prediction model - regression and SVM
+Prep.py - Create a dataset for modelling by merging weather data with credit card transactions data (CC data)

+Wrangle.py - Create columns for previous grocery and restaurant spend data in CC data

+EDA.py - EDA to determine the most influential parameters, outlier and null value correction and add metrics if necessary

+modelfit.py - fitting a prediction model - linear regression, SVM, random forest, lightGBM